 The property is assumed to be held in 'Absolute Freehold' and free from any onerous restrictions or obligations.

-It is understood there have been previous timber specialist treatment works and it is assumed all documentation and guarantees are available.
+It is understood there may have been previous woodworm specialist treatment works and it is assumed any documentation and guarantees are available.
 This should be confirmed.